Passage du Havre

 Passage du Havre, Covered passageway in 9th arrondissement, France

-Established in 1845, this passage originally housed fish merchants and model train shops before undergoing reconstruction in the late 1990s during RER E railway development.
+The passage was founded in 1845 and initially served fish merchants and model train shops.
+It underwent major reconstruction in the late 1990s during development of the RER E railway line.

 The passage reflects the evolution of Parisian shopping architecture, transforming from a traditional covered walkway into a modern retail center near Opera Saint-Lazare.